YYC-CDN/RelentlessSMS/README.md

 # RelentlessSMS

-An SMS Repeater, designed to send multiple random messages as an SMS message.
+An SMS Repeater, designed to send multiple anti-crime SMS messages.
 Written in Python, it uses the Textbelt.com API.

 1. Put in the target phone number
 2. Select the number of messages you want to send